ReactOS and WDDM support: status, challenges, and progress

 ReactOS and WDDM

-ReactOS has been in development for so long that many of the current contributors weren't even born when it began, but its goal remains unchanged: deliver an ABI experience compatible with Windows capable of running software and drivers designed for the Microsoft system.
-In recent years, one of the most ambitious fronts of the project has been to catch up with support for hardware.
+ReactOS has been in development for so long that many of its current contributors weren't even born when it began, but its goal remains unchanged: to offer a Windows -compatible ABI experience capable of running software and drivers designed for Microsoft's operating system.
+In recent years, one of the project's most ambitious fronts has been catching up with hardware support.

-That process has led to a key goal: getting closer to the modern Windows graphics driver architecture.
-We're talking about WDDM, the model that replaced XDDM since the Vista era.
-Within the ReactOS ecosystem, Exploring WDDM means understanding how GPU management has changed, which parts of the system were restructured and why it is not enough to simply “activate” a driver to make everything work like in Windows.
+This process has led to a key goal: aligning with the modern Windows graphics driver architecture.
+We're talking about WDDM, the model that replaced XDDM in the Vista era.
+Within the ReactOS ecosystem, exploring WDDM means understanding how GPU management changed , which system components were restructured, and why simply "activating" a driver isn't enough to make everything work like it does in Windows.

 What is WDDM and why it makes a difference